Physical Therapy for Parkinson’s Disease

 • Keep your right leg straight and lean into the wall until you feel a stretch in the right calf.

-5. Soleus (lower calf) stretch
+5. Soleus (lower calf) Stretch

 • Stand closer to the wall and bend your front leg, keeping your back leg straight with your foot flat on the floor.